Ingenjoy/SelectedTopicsOptimization/Chapters/01.Quadratic/notes_quadratic.md

 ## Towards $n$-dimensional quadratic systems

-Let directly move from the one-dimensional case to the $n$-dimensional case.
+Let us directly move from the one-dimensional case to the $n$-dimensional case.
 We will use vector notation:
 $$
 \mathbf{x} = \begin{bmatrix}
        x_1 \\ \vdots \\ x_n